-- Our systems are fully certified by TUV (a leading international testing + certification body).
+- Fully certified by TUV (a leading international testing + certification body).

-- Our systems are modular, compact and can be fitted into any type of duct, oven or dryer.
+- Systems are modular, compact and can be fitted into any type of duct, oven, dryer or enclosure.

 - Protected sample line to prevent tampering.

-- Allows reduced final exhaust to abatement systems with substantial reduction size and capital cost.
+- Allows reduced final exhaust to abatement systems with substantial reduction in the size and capital cost of new abatement systems.

-- Allows improved operating cost due to less volume to treat with higher solvent fuel values.
+- Allows improved operating cost due to less exhaust air volume to treat in existing abatement systems with correspondingly higher solvent concentrations and thus fuel values.

 ExSis – The original ExSis unit is a gas sampling and monitoring safety system that detects percentage LEL levels.
-It is a singular unit which can be panel mounted.
+It is a modular field mounted unit which can also be panel mounted.
 Complete with built-in alarms and display, the design is compact and easy to maintain.

-IR – Infrared – The infrared sensor works on the principal of laser technology monitoring gas response times.
+IR – Infra-red – The infrared sensor works on the principal of Infra-red absorption of hydrocarbons.
 It benefits from requiring less maintenance and has short response times.
-Carbon atoms in the gas change the response time which is compared to a controllable reference point to identify the content of gas.
+Carbon bonds in the gas absorb a portion of the infra-red light which is compared to a non-absorbed reference to identify the flammable hydrocarbon content of gas.

-CAT – Catalytic – The CAT or catalytic sensor detects gas by comparing the resistance between two beads which are intrinsically mounted.
-The ‘measurement bead’ heats the gas, changing the resistance which is compared to the other ‘reference bead’.
+CAT – Catalytic – The CAT or catalytic sensor detects gas by comparing the resistance between two catalytic beads which are heated to break down the flammable hydrocarbon releasing additional heat.
+The ‘measurement bead’ measures the heat released which is compared to the other ‘reference bead’.